Shailza Jolly

 I have been a visiting researcher in the labs of Prof. Seiichi Uchida, Prof. Lili Mou, and Prof. Isabelle Augenstein.

-I’m exploring venture opportunities in GenAI and agentic systems.
+I’m now looking for my next full-time role as an ML Scientist / AI Engineer, in Germany or remote within the EU.
 My research background lets me get up to speed on hard problems quickly, my engineering work means I write the code and ship it, and I’m at my best translating between technical and business goals, mapping product KPIs to the metrics that move them.

 news